RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

 \subsubsection{RFIM experiments on \texttt{ibm\_sherbrooke} and \texttt{ibm\_torino}}

-For the final results, we generated random RFIM instances on the IBM Quantum backends \texttt{ibm\_sherbrooke} and \texttt{ibm\_torino}, using $N\in\{12,15,20\}$ physical qubits and field ranges $[-1,1]$, $[-2,2]$, and $[-3,3]$.
-We fixed the CD amplitude at $\delta=0.001$ (matching the simulation) and employed $p=50$ time-slices for both simulated and hardware runs.
-This expanded dataset provides a more comprehensive evaluation of each algorithm’s performance under realistic noise conditions.
+For the final benchmarks, we generated random RFIM instances on the IBM Quantum backends \texttt{ibm\_sherbrooke} and \texttt{ibm\_torino}, using $N\in\{12,15,20\}$ physical qubits and field ranges $[-1,1]$, $[-2,2]$, and $[-3,3]$.
+We fixed the CD amplitude at $\delta=10^{-3}$, exactly matching the simulation parameters, and employed $p=50$ time slices for both the simulated and hardware runs.
+This expanded dataset provides a comprehensive evaluation of each algorithm's performance under realistic noise conditions and scalability constraints.

 For the string-overlap fidelity results showed in Figure \ref{fig:string_overlap_fidelity} both hardware runs reproduce the qualitative ranking observed in simulations, but the absolute fidelities now depend strongly on the underlying device family.
 On \texttt{ibm\_sherbrooke} (Eagle r3) the winner-string overlap of RFOX stabilizes around overlap $F_{\text{overlap}}\simeq 0.5-0.55$ for every instance, remaining essentially flat as disorder and problem size increase; the XX driver stays 5-10 points lower for the larger-field tasks, while X+sXX hovers in between.
 On \texttt{ibm\_torino} system (Heron r1, lower-noise silicon spin qubits) lifts all hardware bars by roughly 10\% points, with RFOX reaching 0.60-0.65 and the two baselines closing, but not eliminating, the gap to the simulator.
 Crucially, RFOX maintains the smallest hardware-measured separation from the theoretical ground state, showing that RFOX can exploit windows of improved coherence and sustain robustness under elevated noise.
 On the Heron r1 processor, this translates into a substantial increase in the fidelity of the measured state to the true ground-state.